getify/foi-lang/README.md

 ## Design Philosophy

 **Foi** aims to be a novel mix of a variety of syntactic styles and ideas from various languages.
 One primary goal is for **Foi** features to have internal consistency with each other, built on self-evident (as much as possible!) semantics and mental models.
-As such, there will be parts of **Foi** that look familiar and other parts that may feel quite unfamiliar at first.
+As such, there will be parts of **Foi** that should look familiar and other parts that may feel quite unfamiliar at first.

+The syntax and design decisions attempt to diverge enough from familiar languages to take useful steps forward, but not too much that **Foi** is unuseful or impractical.

 ```java
 defn factorial(n)